 Placement

 Tankless units can be mounted in several different locations.
-Most often they are installed in the interior of the attic, inside of garages or on exterior walls, If you have an encapsulated attic we would recommend placement of the units in the attic.
+Most often they are installed in the interior of the attic, inside of garages or on exterior walls.
+If you have an encapsulated attic we would recommend placement of the units in the attic.
 This will help the unit perform more efficiently as it is located within the conditioned space.
-This will also help the water entering the unit to get to temperature quicker during cold spells as it will warm up inside the insulation envelope.
+The water entering the unit will warm up inside the insulation envelope.
+Another benefit of being located in the attic is this can allow a more central location which improves the efficiency of the circulation system.

 Freeze Protection